 Beneficial Food Nutrients

 Many nutrients have been found to be of benefit to people with diabetes.
 B vitamins are involved in the production of energy as well as other metabolic processes [23].
-B complex vitamins, potassium, and trace minerals are often recommended for diabetics, particularly for the prevention and reversal of oxidative-dysoxygenative insulin dysfunction [29].
-Thiamin (vitamin B-1) may be helpful for some with diabetic retinopathy [18].
-Benfotiamine, a lipid soluble derivative of thiamin, found in leeks, onions, garlic, and shallots can be helpful for many diabetics.
+B complex vitamins, potassium, and trace minerals are often recommended for diabetics, particularly for the prevention and reversal of oxidative-dysoxygenative insulin dysfunction [28].
+Many food nutrients have been reported to have prevent the accumulation of advanced protein glycation end-products [29], which can be a major problem for diabetics.

 While niacinamide, which can be found in food, has been shown to be helpful for insulin-dependent diabetics (type I DM), niacin, which seldom exists in any substantial quantity in food [23]), tends to worsen (increase) glucose concentrations for those non-insulin dependent diabetics (type II DM) [18].
-Niacinamide can also inhibit glycation [30].
+Niacinamide can also inhibit glycation.

 In non-diabetics, a subclinical deficiency of vitamin B-6 can cause insulin resistance [18].
 Both type I and type II DM sometimes have marginal B-6 levels [18].
 Vitamin B-6 deficiency has been associated with impairments in gluconeogenesis and abnormal glucose intolerance.
 Vitamin B-6 has been recommended to help deal with glycation [31].
 Furthermore, it or its derivatives have been shown to have anti-glycation effects [7].